Advanced-Programming-Course/1st-Assignment-Variables-Operators-Operands/README.md

-# 4th Assignment Variables, Operators & Operands
+# 4th Assignment: Variables, Operators & Operands

 ### 1. Casting
 #### In the input, two decimal numbers are given to you, write a program that in the output, displays the product and the sum of these two numbers without considering their decimal parts, in that order.